Yoast/wordpress-seo/readme.txt

 6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.

 == Changelog ==
+= 7.4.0 =
+Release Date: May 1st, 2018

+Enhancements:
+* Adds the `is_post_type_viewable` WordPress function to improve support for the `wpseo_accessible_post_types` filters.
+* Adds the ability to filter our strippable characters from the keyword.
+This allows keywords such as `21" OLED television` to be used without the `"` character being stripped out.
+This can be done via the `wpseo_focuskw_strippable_chars` filter.
+Props to @BHEADRICK.

+Bugfixes:
+* Fixes a bug where a non-array value causes a fatal error when `cron_schedules` filter has been executed.
+* Fixes a bug where not all database tables were removed when a subsite was deleted in a multisite environment.
+* Fixes a bug where deleting multiple posts might cause performance issues.
+Props to @abolfazl-moeini

+Other:
+* Alters the configuration service text in the Configuration Wizard when a user is already running Yoast SEO Premium.
+Previously the text contained a reference to getting a bundled copy of Premium, even if the user was already running Premium.

 = 7.3.0 =
 Release Date: April 17th, 2018